gvSIGAssociation/gvnix/wrapping/features/README.rst

 #.
 Start Apache ServiceMix 4.4
 #.
 In the ServiceMix shell, add the feature descriptor for Hibernate by executing the following command::

-    features:addurl mvn:org.hibernate/org.gvnix.org.hibernate.features/3.6.7.Final/xml/features
+    features:addurl mvn:org.gvnix/org.gvnix.servicemix.features/0.8.0/xml/features

    .. note::

-    If you did not build the Hibernate bundle locally, you will need to add the Maven repository for gvNIX project to the ServiceMix configuration.
+    If you did not build the gvNIX wrapping bundles locally, you will need to add the Maven repository for gvNIX project to the ServiceMix configuration.

     Edit *SERVICEMIX_HOME/etc/org.ops4j.pax.url.mvn.cfg* and add http://gvnix.googlecode.com/svn/repo/ to the ``org.ops4j.pax.url.mvn.repositories`` property.

 #.
 Install the bundle by executing one of commands below in the ServiceMix shell::

+    features:install gvnix-postgis/1.5.3.jdbc4
     features:install gvnix-hibernate/3.6.7.Final
     features:install gvnix-hibernatespatial-postgis/1.1.jdbc4